5 registered (betrayed boy, iaccus, 3 invisible),

 I didn't do it on purpose; it happened in a knee-jerk way.
-When he looks at me during class I am kind, resolving it, but I remember those years when I was a-sexual and would notice attractive people from both genders, that heterosexual look of hate flashed in my direction, that same look I'd flash at interested girls.
+When he looks at me during class I am kind, resolving it, but I remember those years when I was a-sexual and would notice attractive people from both genders, that heterosexual look of hate flashed in my direction, that same look I'd flash at anyone interested.

 “That group can't help being good at mathematics,” the world history professor says, concerning an ethnic group.